PluribusDigital/open-data-guidebook/README.md

 * Version the API

 # Organization-level Data Metadata
-Some organizations have a list of datasets as an API (e.g. http://www.justice.gov/data.json)

 # Ambiguity in Standards
 There are some areas where standards are not specific.
 As we settle on which convention we wish to use, we must decide: